minetest-mods/letters/Readme.md

 ## Letters: A mod for Minetest!

 The majority of this code was taken (and altered significantly) from Calinou's [Moreblocks mod](https://forum.minetest.net/viewtopic.php?t=509).
 It is designed to add letters in all different materials.
-Code is licensed under the zlib license, textures under the CC BY license.
+Code is licensed under the zlib license, textures under the CC BY-SA license.

-###Adding nodes to the letters:
+The Letter Cutter textures use parts of the default wood and tree textures made by Blockmen and Cisoun respectively.

+###Allowing letters to be made from nodes:

 Use this code to allow blocks to have letters registered from them:
 ```lua